Yash-Lade/Sorting-Searching/README.md

 #Searching in C++
 Searching in data structure refers to the process of finding the required information from a collection of items stored as elements in the computer memory. </br>
-These sets of items are in different forms, such as an array, linked list, graph, or tree.
+These sets of items are in different forms, such as an array, linked list, graph, or tree.</br>

-There are mainly four types of Searching methods exist in Data Structure which are "</br>
+There are mainly four types of Searching methods exist in Data Structure which are :</br>
-1.Linear Search
+1.Linear Search </br>
-2.Binary Search
+2.Binary Search </br>
+3.Hash Search </br>
+4.Tree Search </br>